dawar2151/growth-defi-fork/README.md

   an extension of that interface to decribe the GrowthDeFi V1 tokens based on Compound cTokens (and refered to as gcTokens).
-  [GExchange.sol](contracts/GExchange.sol) is a simple interface for an external contract specialized in token conversion, which allows for the replacement and customization of the conversion service provider used by gTokens at any given point in time.
+  [GExchange.sol](contracts/GExchange.sol) is a simple interface for an external contract specialized in token conversion; which allows for the replacement and customization of the conversion service provider used by gTokens at any given point in time.
 * **Abstract contract files** that provide the basis implementation of shared